Marikana land occupation (Cape Town)

 On 27 April 2013, the national public holiday of Freedom Day in South Africa which some grassroots social movements have termed UnFreedom Day, members of Abahlali baseMjondolo occupied a piece of land in Philippi, Cape Town.
 They named the occupation Marikana after the Marikana miners' strike.
 The occupation was repeatedly destroyed by the city's anti-land invasion unit.
 According to the Daily Maverick the occupiers were evicted on six separate occasions.
 Two months after the eviction 90 people were still sleeping on the site under a tent.

 Cindy Ketani was quoted in Red Pepper as saying that "When they come to destroy these shacks, they show us no court orders or papers.
 They just pull these people out like dogs".

+In 2017, the Western Cape High Court dismissed applications by the land owners to evict the residents of the Marikana occupation.
+The court ordered the City of Cape Town to negotiate with the landowners to purchase the land in order to meet the housing needs of the occupants.